mgoerens/opdev.github.io/_posts/2023-03-xx-subreconcilers-in-action.md

 > solve this issue in two ways:
 > - Force a requeue after modifying the resource in the subreconciler.
 > - Ensure that we work on the latest version of the resource in the main
->   reconciler by fetching it again after having called the subreconciler
+>   reconciler by fetching it again after having called the subreconciler.
 >
 > We are going with the second option for now.
 We'll see how that becomes
 > obsolete after the next step.